Design tables in Synapse SQL pool

 |CREATE EXTERNAL TABLE AS SELECT||Creates a new external table by exporting the results of a select statement to an external location.
 The location is either Azure Blob storage or Azure Data Lake Store.|

-Data warehouse tables are populated by loading data from another data source.
-To perform a successful load, the number and data types of the columns in the source data must align with the table definition in the data warehouse.
+SQL pool tables are populated by loading data from another data source.
+To perform a successful load, the number and data types of the columns in the source data must align with the table definition in the SQL pool.
 Getting the data to align might be the hardest part of designing your tables.

-If data is coming from multiple data stores, you can bring the data into the data warehouse and store it in an integration table.
-Once data is in the integration table, you can use the power of SQL Data Warehouse to perform transformation operations.
+If data is coming from multiple data stores, you load the data into the SQL pool and store it in an integration table.
+Once data is in the integration table, you can use the power of SQL pool to perform transformation operations.
 Once the data is prepared, you can insert it into production tables.

 Unsupported table features

-SQL Data Warehouse supports many, but not all, of the table features offered by other databases.
-The following list shows some of the table features that are not supported in SQL Data Warehouse.
+SQL pool supports many, but not all, of the table features offered by other databases.
+The following list shows some of the table features that aren't supported in SQL pool:

 - Foreign key, Check Table Constraints